-Family educational programs for children aged 3-5 years, together with their parents.
-Experiential activities with themes inspired by mythology, Greek nutrition, space, and prehistory.
+Family educational programs for children aged 3-5 years, along with their parents.
+Experiential activities with themes inspired by mythology, the Greek diet, space, and prehistory.

 The "Tholos" was designed as a Virtual Reality museum, which will host and make accessible to the general public the digital collections of the Foundation of the Hellenic World (IME).
 These collections are documents of high cultural value, as they are developed and organized based on an original and globally pioneering process of research, documentation, and visualization of historical and archaeological information.